Most key tasks can be performed from the command line, and here we document all such functionality.

 -i --rotate-lattice-vectors

-For flags that have restricted inputs, tab completion will show valid choices:
+For options that have restricted inputs, tab completion will show valid choices:

 atom_names lattice_vectors_length reciprocal_vectors_angle